mia-platform/distribution/modules/security/kyverno/README.md

 		step
 	1. Add the new field `spec.generateExisting: true` to those resources for allowing the update of the already existing resources
-	1. Update the resources to the new schemas if applcable, you can read the [relase notes] to check what is changed
+	1. Update the resources to the new schemas if applicable, you can read the [release notes] to check what is changed
 	1. Be mindful that `spec.generateExisting` can lead to the creation of additional resources, be sure to check and adjust your match/exclude blocks to account for this